openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a branch instruction is resolved by the EXECUTE, the relative
-information is stored in the Branch History Table.
+When a branch instruction is resolved by the EX_STAGE module, the relative information is stored in the Branch History Table.

-The information is stored in a *BHTDepth configuration parameter* entry table.
+The information is stored in a **BHTDepth configuration parameter** entry table.

 ..
 TO_BE_COMPLETED: Specify the behaviour when BHT is saturated